 Although we'd like a more detailed and faster autofocus system, and are in two minds about the lack of viewfinder, the X70 is otherwise a champion addition to the X-series.
 It's really all about the image quality, which is why we suspect X100T fans and, to some degree, newcomers will be rushing out to buy this wide-angle wonder.

 If you're looking for something more flexible then the Panasonic LX100 (further up the page) is probably the route to go down, not that both models are distinctly comparable.

 Originally it was the Sony RX1 which held this spot, as the original fixed-lens full-frame compact camera.
 Ok, so the Leica Q isn't particularly "compact" and its £2,900 price tag certainly isn't small (if you can find one - they're sold out almost everywhere), but its 28mm f/1.7 lens is so out-of-this-world that it has to take the crown.

 It's not a compact for everyone, of course, with that price tag indicating so.
-But its huge full-frame sensor, which is the same size as found in pro-spec DSLR cameras, is paired with a lens so sharp that its results are absolutely pro.
+But its huge full-frame sensor, which is the same size as found in pro-spec DSLR cameras, is paired with a lens so sharp that its results are incredible.
 Nope, there's no zoom, but in-camera 35/50mm crop modes go some way to help.

 Sure, it's not a mass market product, as is the case with any fixed-lens camera.
 But whether you're a staunch Leica fan, or simply a photography fan, the Q is that rare Leica that will transcend users old and new.
-A rare yet wonderful thing indeed - and the winner of Best Camera in the 2015 Pocket-lint Awards.

 Read our full review: Leica Q review